 Standardized testing, an integral part of the academic program, allows parents, students and teachers an opportunity to evaluate a student's progress.
-Students on all levels take the Stanford Achievement test.
-Juniors are encouraged to take the PSAT test in October.
+Students on all levels take the Stanford Achievement Test.
+Juniors will take the PSAT test in October.
 Seniors are urged to take the SAT or ACT college entrance tests during their junior or senior year.
 Scores from standardized testing are kept on a student's permanent record and copies are kept in the counselor's office.